Are you excited with thoughts of filling baskets of morel mushrooms to overflow capacity?

 Of course you can head out to hunt and harvest mushrooms, and then go right home to clean and cook them.
 But most of the best days I've had hunting morels, whether I've found mushrooms or not, have been the days that I brought a light lunch to enjoy in the field.

 Sitting down with your back to a tree, with a sandwich and a thermos of hot coffee or tea, is a simple pleasure not to be missed.
-You might even pack a small camp stove, pan, and a tin of butter to easily fry up a few morels right there.
+You might even pack a small camp stove, pan, and a tin of butter to easily fry up a few dried morels right there.
 You'll probably find that they taste even better when eaten in the woods.

 8. Other tasty treats

 Morels and fiddleheads go together like peas and carrots.
 Keep an eye out for ostrich fern fiddleheads (not all fern fiddleheads are edible, so be sure to properly identify).
 Ramps are also a spring delicacy.
-A basket full of morels, fiddleheads and ramps is a beautiful thing.
+A basket full of fresh morels, fiddleheads and ramps is a beautiful thing.

 9. Take a few pictures